Boarders/blog-posts/locally-nameless.md

       +++ OK, passed 1000 tests.
 ```

 Now that we have terms in locally nameless representation, we can perform substitution in a fairly straightforward manner.
-In the McBride--McKinna (MK) paper, they refer to this operation as __"instantiate"__.
+In the McBride--McKinna (MM) paper, they refer to this operation as __"instantiate"__.
 It is also common in the locally nameless literature to call the operation __"opening"__ or __"open"__ because it involves opening the body of a term to substitute for its outermost bound variable.
 As this accords with our intuitions on the meaning of substitution of locally nameless terms, we will follow this convention.

-Note that in the code below, we follow (at least in spirit) the MK approach of using a scope type to denote a term that is only legal as the body of an expression (i.e. a term which may have bound variables referring to a non-existant outer binder such as $\lambda \; . \; 1$).
+Note that in the code below, we follow (at least in spirit) the MM approach of using a scope type to denote a term that is only legal as the body of an expression (i.e. a term which may have bound variables referring to a non-existant outer binder such as $\lambda \; . \; 1$).
 In our case, we
 only use a type synonym; however, in a more substantial implementation, one should use a newtype to get the type safety that such a measure confers.
 ```haskell
 type Scope f x = f x